 We begin our journey with a visit to the Kruger National Park where we have the opportunity to tick off viewing Africa’s Big Five: lions, leopards, rhinos, elephants and buffalos.
 Experience the thrill of being on safari in one of Africa’s largest game reserves.
 A visit to the Panorama Route offer us a day of scenic delights.
 We will visit the highlights of Bourke’s Luck Potholes, the Three Rondavels, God’s Window and Blyde River Canyon (the third largest canyon in the world).
 We cross the border into the landlocked kingdom of Swaziland and make our way to Mlilwane Wildlife Sanctuary for more a game viewing safari.
-Crossing back into South Africa we visit Hluhluwe-Umfolozi Game Reserve, St Lucia Wetland Park and the colourful, spicy city of Durban.
+Crossing back into South Africa we visit Hluhluwe-Umfolozi Game Reserve and St Lucia Wetland Park before heading to Durban.
 Durban is known for its African, Indian and colonial influences.
 Furthermore we’ll discover the highlands of Lesotho where you can try your hand at pony trekking.
 We end our tour with a visit to Addo Elephant National Park in the Eastern Cape.
 Famed for the Elephants after which the park was named, recent expansion has seen Addo grow to become the third largest of South Africa’s National Parks.
 Join us on an adventure of a lifetime!

 Pre & Post Tour Accommodation